The near-critical planar FK-Ising model: Monotone coupling and near-critical behavior

 \subsection{The monotone increasing Markov process on cluster configurations}

-Let us present a monotone coupling $\mu$ between random-cluster models with fixed $q\ge1$, which was first considered by Grimmett in \cite{\GrimmettCoupling}.
+We now describe briefly Grimmett's monotone coupling (see \cite{\GrimmettCoupling, \GrimmettFK,\Bernoullicity} for a detailed exposition).
+Let $G=(V,E)$ be a finite subgraph of $\Z^2$ and $\Omega$ be the space $[0,1]^{E}$.
+The goal is to find a measure $\mu=\mu_G$ on $\Omega$ in a such a way that all the ``projections'' $\omega_p(Z)$ with $Z\sim \mu$, defined by

+follow the random-cluster probability measure of parameters $(p,q)$ on $\{0,1\}^{E}$ with some given boundary conditions.
 It turns out that it is non-trivial to construct explicitly such a measure $\mu$ (note that in contrast the existence of abstract monotone couplings follows easily from a generalized Strassen's theorem).
-Instead of constructing explicitly a coupling $\mu$, Grimmett obtains it for a graph $G=(V,E)$ as the invariant measure $\mu$ of a natural Markov process on the space $\Omega:= [0,1]^{E}$.
-This technique is usually employed to simulate a single Gibbs measure and we propose to provide this example first.
+Instead, Grimmett obtains it as the invariant measure of a natural Markov process $Z_t$ on the space $\Omega:= [0,1]^{E}$.

-\paragraph{Heat-bath dynamics.} Assume we wish to simulate the random-cluster measure $\phi^0_{G,p,q}$ on the graph $G=(V,E)$.
-First note that the random-cluster model with parameters $(p,q)$ has the following property: \begin{property} For any edge $e=[xy]$,